Fujian White Crane: Documented history

 In the Flying Crane tradition, Fang Qiniang never married, had children or a husband.
-Rather, she retired in Bai he an (white crane temple) and taught martial arts.
+Rather, she retired in Baihe An (white crane temple) and taught martial arts.

-According to the yong chun bai he tradition, the Ong Gong Shr Wushuguan was established in the town of Yongchun (永春; Minnan: eng2 chhun1), prefecture of Quanzhou, Fujian province, when its founders were taught by Fang Qiniang during the reign of the Jiajing Emperor (r.
+According to the Yong Chun Bai He tradition, the Ong Gong Shr Wushuguan was established in the town of Yongchun (永春; Minnan: eng2 chhun1), prefecture of Quanzhou, Fujian province, when its founders were taught by Fang Qiniang during the reign of the Jiajing Emperor (r.
 1521–66) of the Ming dynasty.

 Pingyang White Crane was created by Fāng Qī Niáng during Shunzhi period during the Qing dynasty.
 During Jiaqing period, this kongfu spread to Pingyang city.
 Yongchun-style White Crane was created by Fāng Qī Niáng during KangXi period during the Qing dynasty.

 Li Wenmao (李文茂), an opera performer and leader of the 1854–1856 Red Turban Rebellion in Foshan, is said to have practiced the Yǒngchūn style of White Crane.

-The Xu-Xi Dao style of White Crane as taught by Chen Zhuozhen was derived from Zhong-Ho 'Springing Crane', and was developed in Taiwan by Huang Laoyang in the 1950s.
+The Xu Xi Dao style of White Crane as taught by Chen Zhuozhen was derived from Zhong-Ho 'Springing Crane', and was developed in Taiwan by Huang Laoyang in the 1950s.